 An Out-of-Pocket Maximum is the most a Member will pay for Covered Services each Calendar Year.
 Any exceptions are listed in the Notes section at the end of this Summary of Benefits.

-When using a Participating Provider 3

-Individual \$1,500
+\$1,500

-coverage

-Family coverage \$1,500: individual
+\$1,500: individual

 \$3,000: Family

 No Annual or Lifetime Dollar Limit

 Under this Plan there is no annual or lifetime dollar limit on the amount Claims Administrator will pay for Covered Services.